Choosing where to install your hot tub can be challenging, especially if you’re debating between an indoor or outdoor installation.

 In this article, we’re going to go through some of the pros and cons you can experience with an indoor hot tub installation, as well as the essential things you need to consider before your hot tub arrives.

-Pros and Cons of Indoor Hot Tub Installations
+Pros and Cons of Owning An Indoor Hot Tub Installation

 While outdoor hot tubs are quite common, you won’t see an indoor hot but nearly as often.